bettiolo/js-development-slides/oo-js.md

 ### Closures

 Functions can access parent scopes.
 Parent function cannot access inner scopes.
-This is used to structure code and to prevent global object pollution.
+We can use this rules to structure code and to prevent global object pollution.

 ```js
 function outer() {